SAP Composable Storefront: Pros, Cons, and When You Actually Need It

 How long does it take to build from scratch?

 Four to eight weeks for a standard B2C storefront using SAP’s pre-built components.
 Eight to twelve weeks with significant customisation.
 Add 2–4 weeks for B2B features.
-These timelines assume an experienced Angular team.
+All of that assumes your Angular team already knows what they’re doing.

 Does it work with B2B Commerce?

 Yes.
-B2B-specific components include organisation management, budget management, approval workflows, purchase order checkout, quick order entry, and saved carts.
+B2B-specific components cover organisation management, budget management, approval workflows, purchase order checkout, quick order entry, and saved carts.
+Neat set of building blocks.

 What if Angular loses market share?

-SAP’s investment is tied to Angular.
-If the ecosystem contracts, SAP would need to decide between maintaining Angular or rebuilding.
-Angular is backed by Google with a large enterprise install base.
-If you’re concerned, a custom React/Next.js headless approach eliminates this dependency.
+SAP’s bet is tied to Angular.
+If the ecosystem shrinks, SAP would need to choose between maintaining Angular or rebuilding.
+Angular is backed by Google and has a large enterprise install base, so I wouldn’t lose sleep.
+But if this keeps you up at night, a custom React/Next.js headless approach removes the dependency entirely.

 Solutions for E-Commerce